High Level Translation French to English Run up to the Examination

 Level 5, 30 Credits.

-This module is the second of the two designed primarily for students who require an intensive, highly practical run-up to the examinations set by the Chartered Institute of Linguists (CIoL) for the Diploma in Translation (DipTrans).
+This is the second of two online modules designed primarily for students who require an intensive, highly practical run-up to the examinations set by the Chartered Institute of Linguists (CIoL) for the Diploma in Translation (DipTrans).
 The objective is to develop your skill and speed in applying specific translation techniques and to provide regular practice on representative source texts, so that you are trained to translate to a professional standard under examination conditions.

 Running for sixteen weeks, with a pause for the Christmas holidays, this module allows you to tailor the syllabus to your needs, preparing either General Examination papers only, or including papers in one or two of the semi-specialized fields as well.